Human Harmonization

 Interconnectivity

-Daniel refers to Vedic philosophers, the Bhagavad Gita: Chapt 2, vs 48 is fundamental.
+Daniel refers to Vedic philosophers, the Bhagavad Gita: Chapt 2, vs 48

 ‘Yoga’ means union with all that IS “yogasha kui karmani” is the quote.